Garden Seeds and Tips on How to Buy Them

 4.)
 Park Seed Co.: Offers seeds and plants for people who live in the Southeast of the US or out towards California, Color Catalog available: 800-213-0076; 800-275-9941; 1 Parkton Ave.; PO Box 46 Greenwood, SC 29647; info@parkseed.com; www.parkseed.com

 5.)
-Southern Exposure Seed Exchange: 550 + varities of heirloom, open-pollinated seeds available for veggies, herbs, and flowers.
+Southern Exposure Seed Exchange: 550 + varieties of heirloom, open-pollinated seeds available for veggies, herbs, and flowers.
 They also sell seed-saving and growing supplies.
 Catalog $2 (refundable with order); 540-894-9480; Fax 540-894-9481; PO Box 460, Mineral, VA 23117; gardens@southernexposure.com; www.southernexposure.com (Online forum available to discuss gardening from A to Z).

 Bulk Seeds

 1.)
 Twilley Seed Co.: Supplies bulk seeds of mostly hybrid veggies for gardeners of all types.
-Free 90 pg catalog available upon request.
+Free 90 pg. catalog available upon request.
 Specialty of ornamental corn seeds for sale (blue, pink, red, Indian): 800-622-7333; Fax 864-227-5108; 121 Gary Rd., Hodges, SC 29653; www.twilleyseed.com

 Many other catalogs for seeds offer bulk sale of seeds, you must inquire with each to see if it is possible.